jonaprojects/lisp-emulator/README.md

 ## **Installation**

-You can install the project from pip via the following the command:
+You can install the project from pip via the following command:
 ```
 pip install lisp-emulator
 ```